Safety Tips for Uber & Lyft Riders

 A faster pace of life is associated with the rise of Uber and Lyft over the past few years.
 Most people opt for faster and direct rides over public transportation.
 With the pandemic still at large, these services are becoming more popular in our daily lives.
 But as we take safety measures to avoid this deadly virus, as riders you also need to take some precautionary steps to ensure a safe ridesharing experience.

 Even though these services are quite safe and convenient there have been cases that depict otherwise.
 There have been several instances where passengers were involved in an auto accident.
 In fact, traffic deaths have increased by 2 to 3 percent since 2011 according to the University of Chicago and Rice University.
 A little over 1,000 fatalities take place annually.
 Even Uber has reported more than 36,000 severe car accidents alone in 2018.
-If you or a loved one sustained were victim to one, reach out to a lawyer for rideshare accident injuries in Newport Beach to fight aggressively on your behalf.
-Uber and Lyft accident lawyers in Newport Beach will be able to build a case to ensure you are treated fairly.
+If you or a loved one sustained were victim to one, reach out to a lawyer for rideshare accident injuries to fight aggressively on your behalf.

 Although drivers are legally responsible for enforcing rules and regulations on the road, riders also need to do their part.
 Here is a list of possible checkpoints you can check to get the best out of your ridesharing experience.